Doonbeg (Killard): Facilities

 There are several golf courses in the vicinity.
-The 18-hole Doonbeg Golf Course was designed by Greg Norman, twice winner of the British Open, and extends along 1.5 mi of beach and dunes.
+The 18-hole Doonbeg Golf Club, now rebranded and owned by Donald Trump, was designed by Greg Norman, twice winner of the British Open, and extends along 1.5 mi of beach and dunes.
 Kilkee is an 18-hole course.
 Other courses are Lahinch, Kilrush and the 9-hole Spanish Point.

 Other visitor attractions include walking trails, surfing, scuba diving, sailing, fishing and dolphin watching.

 Catholic parish

 The civil parishes of Kilferagh and Killard were combined into one Catholic parish by the late 17th century.

 In 1841 the population of the civil parish of Killard was 6,941 in 1,094 houses.

 Of these, 316 lived in 52 houses in the village.

 In 1854 the Catholic parish was again separated into roughly the same two areas as the medieval parishes, forming the modern Kilkee (Kilfearagh) and Doonbeg (Killard) parishes.

 There are two churches in the parish: "Our Lady Assumed into Heaven" (Doonbeg) and "St Senan's" (Bealaha).

 "Our Lady Assumed into Heaven" is a modern building, noteworthy for the stained-glass windows that are uniquely designed so that the various colours illuminate the altar throughout the day.
 The church was built in 1976 and has an uncommon octagonal shape.
 It replaced the older crucifix-shaped church that was built in 1813.
 The bell from the old church was transferred to the new building.
 It bears the inscription Me Vocante, Deum Laudate ("At my call, praise God").